almostengr/robinsonservices/mainwebsite/docs/services/tvmounting.md

 ### Can I buy any mount for my TV?

 No. The mount that is needed for a TV is determined by the size and weight of TV to be mounted.
+A mount designed for a 40 inch TV may not necessarily work for a 65 inch TV.

 Some manufacturers, like
-LG and Samsung, have specially designed mounts for their TVs.
+LG and Samsung, have certain TV models that require a manufacturer specific mount.
 Thus you MUST buy that manufacturer's mount for the TV and not a generic name brand mount.
-Check the TV documentation or the manufacturer’s website to see if that TV requires a specific mount.
+Check your TV owners manual or the manufacturer’s website to see your TV model requires a specific mount.

 ### Can I mount a TV over the fireplace?